mesonbuild/meson/docs/markdown/Cross-compilation.md

 *Since 0.52.0* The `sys_root` property may point to the root of the host system path (the system that will run the compiled binaries).
-This is used internally by meson to set the PKG_CONFIG_SYSROOT_DIR environment variable for pkg-config.
+This is used internally by Meson to set the PKG_CONFIG_SYSROOT_DIR environment variable for pkg-config.
 If this is unset the host system is assumed to share a root with the build system.